 - Having no interest in sexual activity of any kind, including masturbation

 - The lack of sexual interest causes concern and distress.

-Although the invention of birth control pills has significantly improved women’s quality of life and given them freedom and choices, any medication comes with side effects.
-While the vast majority of women will not experience low libido as a side effect while on birth control, many will, and it’s important that women are aware of these side effects when choosing a contraceptive method.
+Although the invention of birth control pills has significantly improved women’s quality of life by reducing the severity of period symptoms and providing greater freedom and choice, all medications may come with side effects.
+While many women do not notice any significant negative outcomes when starting birth control, others may have a different experience.
+Furthermore, it is crucial to be aware of potential side effects when choosing a contraceptive method.

-The female reproductive cycle is influenced by many hormones, including estrogen, progesterone, and androgen hormones.
-Androgen hormones include testosterone, which has a significant impact on sex drive.
-Hormonal birth control methods decrease the ovaries’ production of androgen hormones, which can diminish sexual desire, enjoyment, and lubrication.
+The female reproductive cycle is influenced by many hormones including estrogen, progesterone, and androgen.
+The androgen group contains testosterone, which is more commonly known as the male hormone.
+However, it is present in women in small amounts and has a significant impact on sex drive.
+Hormonal birth control methods (i.e. the pill, the patch, and the ring) decrease the production of androgen hormones, which can diminish sexual desire.

 What types of hormonal birth control affect libido?